New Year’s Changes: Merchant Surcharges

-Happy 2013 to our readers, and while this first January week may still find many of us in lingering “holiday mode,” it actually brings some “hard news” in the credit card processing business.
+Happy 2013 to our readers, and while this first January week may still find many of us in lingering “holiday mode,” it actually brings some “hard news” in the credit card processing business for merchant surcharges changes.

 Here at AVPS, our fees have been competitive as well, making it easier for our merchant customers — and their customers.
 If you have any additional questions about these changes in the pipeline, or if you want to follow up on those new year’s resolutions to start making it even easier for your customers to find ways to pay you, contact your AVPS rep today.
 They’re ready to wish you the happiest and most prosperous of new years!